 Premiums from short-duration insurance and reinsurance contracts are recognized as revenue over the period of the contracts using the 24th method.
 The portion of the premiums written and assumed that relate to the unexpired periods of the policies at reporting date are accounted for as "Provision for unearned premiums" and are included in the "Insurance contract liabilities" in the statement of financial position.
 The related reinsurance premiums that pertain to the unexpired periods at reporting date are accounted for as "Deferred reinsurance premiums" and are included in the "Reinsurance assets" in the statement of financial position.
-The related for as "Deferred reinsurance premiums" and are included in the "Reinsurance assets" in the statement of financial position.
 The net changes in these accounts between reporting dates are charged to or credited against income for the year.